astropy/astroquery/docs/vizier/vizier.rst

-One more thing to note in the above example is that the coordinates may be specified by using the appropriate coordinate object from `astropy.coordinates`_.
+One more thing to note in the above example is that the coordinates may be specified by using the appropriate coordinate object from `astropy.coordinates`.
 Especially for ICRS coordinates, some support also exists for directly passing a properly formatted string as the coordinate.
-Finally the `catalog` keyword argument may be passed in either `Vizier.query_object` or `Vizier.query_region` methods.
+Finally the ``catalog`` keyword argument may be passed in either :meth:`~astroquery.vizier.VizierClass.query_object` or :meth:`~astroquery.vizier.VizierClass.query_region` methods.
 This may be a string (if only a single catalog) or a list of strings otherwise.

 Specifying keywords, output columns and constraints on columns
 --------------------------------------------------------------

-To specify keywords on which to search as well as conditions on the output columns, an instance of the `Vizier` class specifying these must be first created.
+To specify keywords on which to search as well as conditions on the output columns, an instance of the `~astroquery.vizier.VizierClass` class specifying these must be first created.
 All further queries may then be performed on this instance rather than on the Vizier class.